Cuban migration to Miami: Early migration (1800s - 1958)

-First wave of Cuban exiles (1959 - 1973)
+First wave of Cuban exiles (1959–1973)

 After the Cuban Revolution of 1959 large numbers of Cubans began to emigrate.
 Cubans settled in various places around the United States, but the majority settled in Miami-Dade County due to its proximity to Cuba and the Cuban community already present in the area.
 Many settled in the Miami neighborhood of Little Havana and the suburb of Hialeah, where they found cheap housing, new jobs, and access to Spanish-speaking businesses.

 As Cubans became more settled in Miami-Dade County, more businesses and media outlets began catering to Spanish speaking audiences.
 Large numbers of non-Hispanic residents began to leave the county in a case of white flight, with many of them moving to Broward County and Palm Beach County.

 Cuban immigration greatly affected Miami's future demographics.
 For example, the net immigration of African Americans into Miami was reduced during the 1960s in comparison to previous years.
 This was the result of Cuban immigrants competing for jobs that had often been afforded to African Americans living in Miami.
 This reduction of immigration of non-Hispanics displayed the growing presence of Cubans in Miami.
 Miami "posts a low emigration rate-43.6 per 1,000.
 This, of course, stems from the huge Cuban presence in Dade County and is testimony to the holding power of the Cuban enclave in Miami".

-Later exiles and migrants (1974 - )
+Later exiles and migrants (1974–present)

 By 1980 many Cubans arrived in the United States due to the Mariel boatlift.
 But other Cubans already in the United States began to enter south Florida.
 Miami posted an in-migration of 35,776 Cubans from elsewhere in the United States between 1985 and 1990 and an emigration of 21,231, mostly to elsewhere in Florida.
 Flows to and from Miami account for 52 percent of all interregional migration in the Cuban settlement system".
+As of 2024, 60% of Miami- Dade County is estimated to be of Cuban origin.

 Cubans continued to come to the United States and specifically Miami-Dade County, especially during the 1994 Cuban rafter crisis and beyond.
 As Cubans continued to immigrate and become more settled in American society, many Cuban owned businesses began to prosper in the Miami area.

+The population of Cuban Americans has experienced a surge in growth once again with the arrival of the 2021–23 Cuban migration wave to the United States, where Cubans were intercepted at the Southern border over 300 thousand times.